Clare Huddleston

 In her free time, Clare enjoys running, traveling, and volunteering.
 She is a national volunteer for her sorority, Alpha Chi Omega.

 Clare is married to John, who is also a WBRC FOX6 News reporter.
-She's also the mother of two girls, Anna Clare and Libby.
+She’s also the mother of two girls, Anna Clare and Libby and one boy, Drew.